mihonapp/website/website/src/docs/guides/troubleshooting/index.md

 **Split APK Installer** helps show better error messages or may even successfully install your `.apk` without issue.
 Common errors include:

-::: details `INSTALL_FAILED_UPDATE_INCOMPATIBLE: Package eu.kanade.tachiyomi signatures do not match the previously installed version; ignoring!`
+::: details `INSTALL_FAILED_UPDATE_INCOMPATIBLE: Package app.mihon signatures do not match the previously installed version; ignoring!`
 Seeing this error while installing the `.apk` over an existing **F-Droid** build indicates a mismatch in signatures.
 Data backup, uninstall, and fresh installation are required.
 :::